Mightybaac/Web_chicken_diet/README.md

 # Web_chicken_diet

----
+# Chicken Diet Generator

-This project is a chicken diet generator that generates a random chicken diet based on nutritional requirements and food options.
-The generator is implemented using HTML and JavaScript.
+This repository contains a Chicken Diet Generator application that generates a random diet plan for chickens based on their nutritional requirements.

+## JavaScript Code

+The JavaScript code (`chicken-diet-generator.js`) is responsible for generating a random chicken diet based on predefined food options and nutritional requirements.
+It uses the `Food` class to represent food items and their nutritional values.
+The `generateChickenDiet` function randomly selects foods and adjusts their weights to meet the protein, carbohydrate, fat, and vitamin requirements.
+The generated diet is returned as an object containing the weight of each food category.
+The `generateDiet` function is triggered by a button click in the HTML file and displays the daily diet on the web page.

-## Features
+## HTML File

-- Generate a random chicken diet based on nutritional requirements and available food options.
-- Display the generated diet on the web page.
+The HTML file (`index.html`) provides the user interface for the Chicken Diet Generator.
+It includes a button that triggers the `generateDiet` function when clicked.
+The generated diet is displayed as a list of food groups and their weights.
+The HTML file also includes a script tag that embeds the JavaScript code.

-## Getting Started
+## Usage

-To get started with the chicken diet generator, follow these steps:

-1. Clone the repository or download the source code.
+1. Clone the repository or download the JavaScript code (`chicken-diet-generator.js`) and the HTML file (`index.html`).
-2. Open the `chicken_diet.html` file in a web browser.
+2. Open the `index.html` file in a web browser.
 3. Click the "Generate Diet" button to generate a random chicken diet.
-4. The generated diet will be displayed below the button.
+4. The generated diet will be displayed as a list of food groups and their weights.

-## Code Structure

-- `chicken_diet.html`: The HTML file containing the web page structure and UI elements.
-- `script.js`: The JavaScript file containing the logic for generating the chicken diet and updating the web page.
+Feel free to modify the food options, nutritional requirements, or other aspects of the code to suit your needs.

+Enjoy creating random chicken diets with the Chicken Diet Generator!

 ## Customization